Thermodynamic formalism of $GL_2(\mathbb{R})$-cocycles with canonical holonomies: Introduction

 We also study thermodynamic formalism of reducible cocycles in $\HH$.
 For any $\A \in \HH$, condition \ref{eq: b} implies that the map $(x,y) \mapsto H^{s/u}_{x,y}$ is $\b$-\hol continuous for some $\b \in (0,\alpha]$.
-Hence, an $\A$-invariant and bi-holonomy invariant line-bundle of a reducible cocycle from Definition \ref{defn: reducible} must also be $\b$-\hol continuous.
-By straightening out the line-bundle, the reducible cocycle $\A$ admits a $\b$-\hol conjugacy $\CC \colon \Sig \to \gltwo$ such that $\B(x):=\CC(\s x)\A(x)\CC(x)^{-1}$ is upper triangular for every $x \in \Sig$.
-Since $\Phi_\A$ and $\Phi_\B$ have the same set of equilibrium states (see Remark \ref{rem: cohomologous}), the study of reducible cocycles in $\HH$ reduces to the study of \hol cocycles taking values in upper triangular matrices.
+Hence, an $\A$-invariant and $H^{s/u}$-invariant line bundle of a reducible cocycle from Definition \ref{defn: reducible} must also be $\b$-\hol continuous.
+By straightening out this line bundle, the reducible cocycle $\A$ admits a $\b$-\hol conjugacy $\CC \colon \Sig \to \gltwo$ such that $\B(x):=\CC(\s x)\A(x)\CC(x)^{-1}$ is upper triangular for every $x \in \Sig$.
+Since $\Phi_\A$ and $\Phi_\B$ have the same set of equilibrium states, the study of reducible cocycles in $\HH$ reduces to the study of \hol cocycles taking values in upper triangular matrices.

 \begin{thmx} Let $\B \in C^\b(\Sig,\gltwo)$ be an $\b$-\hol cocycle taking values in the group of upper triangular matrices: